 - Your recent searches, including searches for directions

-- Places that you've saved or starred on your computer, phone or tablet
+- Places you've saved or starred on your computer, phone, or tablet

 - Places rated or reviewed by you or people in your circles